Birthday Math Trick

 birthday math trick

-There is an example that follow the steps.
+There's an example follow the steps below.

 • Add 18 to the month they were born